-Ethernet Network transport technology commonly used to send data device on a network.
+Ethernet Network transport technology commonly used to send data from one node to another.

+Ethernet Address The Ethernet Address is a unique address that identifies a device on a network.
 The Ethernet Address is built into the device when it is manufactured.
 The Ethernet Address consists of six bytes of information and is expressed as hexadecimal numbers with the bytes separated by colons.